 With limited experience in professional settings, many teens don’t understand the importance of dressing appropriately for certain adult-world interactions.
 In these kinds of situations, teenagers should dress like they believe the adults will be dressed.
 When in doubt, err on the conservative side.
 If business casual is the designated dress code, for guys that means an ironed, button-down shirt, dark pants, and polished dress shoes.
 Young women should go with a tailored dress, a skirt (not too short) and blouse, or tailored pants and a button-down shirt.

-Before he leaves home, show your teenager a few cooking basics to help him save money and prepare healthy meals for himself.
-Teach him how to shop, compare prices, and read labels.
+Before they leave home, show your teenager a few cooking basics to help them save money and prepare healthy meals.
+Teach them how to shop, compare prices, and read labels.
 Make up a list of a few simple meals, and cook them together.
 Go over food safety basics, such as how to handle raw meat and clean utensils and counters.